 In my current case, I need a reliable way to check if a class can be allocated or not.
 How can one do this if the method is remains present even when it can not be used?

-#1 Updated by Yukihiro Matsumoto over 2 years ago
+#1 Updated by Yukihiro Matsumoto almost 3 years ago

 - Status changed from Open to Closed

 "allocator" in the error message does not mean #allocate method, but internal C function (thus TypeError not NoMethodError).

 We haven't provide the way to check if a class can be allocated, except for actually allocating an object.

 I don't think we need to prepare the way to check explicitly.

 #4 Updated by Thomas Sawyer almost 3 years ago

 But is not so nice to have to write code like this:

 success = begin object = type.allocate true rescue TypeError false end if success ... else ... end